 (must select either Special Project or Series & Recurring Activities)

-- Special Projects Grant - e.g. One-off projects
+- Special Projects Grant - e.g. one-off projects, pilot projects

-- assist professional arts groups and organizations with the production or presentation of a specific work for the public
+- Assists professional arts groups and organizations with the production or presentation of a specific work for the public

 - production/presentation projects should show multiple revenue streams

 - Series & Recurring Activities Grant - e.g. concert series, artist-in-residence recurring programs, etc